jkaho/note-taker/README.md

 ## Description

-The aim of this project was to build the back end for the provided front-end code of a simple application used to write and save notes.
-Each note consists of a title and text body, and can be deleted when no longer needed.
+*Note Taker* is a simple note-taking application where each note consists of a title and text body, and can be deleted when no longer needed.

+## Development

+The aim of this project was to build the back end for the provided front-end code.

 ## Technologies Used